Penguins warily carry on after GM Rutherford’s abrupt exit

 Patrik Allvin gets the first crack at picking up where Rutherford left off.
 A longtime member of the scouting department before becoming assistant general manager in the fall, the 46-year-old becomes the first Swedish-born NHL general manager.
 Not that he’s had time to let the significance sink in.

-Allvin takes over a team that’s survived a series of injuries – particularly on defense – to work its way into the middle of the pack of what will be a crowded and competitive East Division.
-The Penguins are 4-3-1 despite losing defensemen Marcus Pettersson, Brian Dumoulin and Juuso Riikola for an extended period in a truncated 56-game season.
+Allvin takes over a team that’s survived a series of injuries — particularly on defense — to work its way into the middle of the pack of what will be a crowded and competitive East Division.
+The Penguins are 4-2-1 heading into Thursday night’s game against Boston despite losing defensemen Marcus Pettersson, Brian Dumoulin and Juuso Riikola for an extended period in a truncated 56-game season.

 While team president David Morehouse is plunging head-first into finding Rutherford’s full-time successor, there’s no telling how long that might take.
 There are still more than 10 weeks until the trade deadline, but Rutherford developed a reputation for not waiting when he saw a need to be addressed.
 Even in the hours before he left, Rutherford signed veteran defenseman Yannick Weber to give Pittsburgh a boost at the blue line.